NicolasGGod/NicolasGGod/_posts/2020-11-15-A-Career-in-Data-Science-2-qna-with-myself.md

 Now that we know what we're after, it should be pretty clear that a typical path would be one where you tackle the math, stats and programming early in your studies, and acquire specific domain knowledge during your first work experiences or graduate studies.
 As for the communication element, most of it comes with practice, so I'd just recommend to actively seek such practice opportunities throughout your studies and after.
 All of this being said, here is (at last) my rundown of the typical path:

 -   **Undergraduate studies in computer science, statistics, engineering, or some mix of these.** There are now dedicated data science undergrad programs, but they are mostly just a mix of courses from these disciplines.
 I guess they work well since they essentially force you to have a broad exposition to all of the foundations, but you can do the same with any degree offering some flexibility.
-(So for example, maths/stats majors should actively seek classes in programming, data structures, machine learning etc. And computer-science majors should add some advanced probabilities, statistical models and optimisation classes to their curriculum.)

 -   **A graduate degree in one of these disciplines.
 Alternatively, it could be a degree in an applied field where you deliberately orient your course work and research towards using data science to solve a domain specific issue.** At this stage, a dedicated data science masters does make sense, and excellent programs are starting to pop-up everywhere.
 If you already know what you want to specialize into (computer vision, NLP, RL, forecasting), it's a good idea to do so at this point, but staying broad is also ok.
 At the master level at least, there's no such thing as a wrong specialization choice, as developing the DS mindset and perfecting the core skills is what really matter, and this is quite transferable from one sub-domain to another.

 -   **A junior, temporary or internship position, possibly as part of a graduate program.** More on that in a later question.

 -   **From there, sky is the limit!** You may decide to specialise and focus your work on a sub-field or keep improving your general knowledge of the discipline and soft skills to become a consultant or a project/team manager.

 ### Atypical paths